 Among other things, this includes information on progress in the construction of the Konrad repository for low- and intermediate-level radioactive waste, the latest news on the retrieval of radioactive waste from the Asse II mine, and information on progress in plans for the decommissioning of the Morsleben repository and the Gorleben mine.

 The BGE regularly invites all stakeholders to events where they enter into direct contact and dialogue with the general public.
-During the coronavirus pandemic, the BGE relied on digital and hybrid formats for these occasions.
-Once the infection rate permits, it will return to offering a greater number of face-to-face events.
 Outside of the events, you can always submit questions and comments by emailing dialog(at)bge.de.